October 11, 2021

 Hantz Févry, Co-Founder & CEO, Stoovo

 The future of banking is being shaped by independent workers who are typically overworked and underbanked.
-The post-pandemic 1099 economy is now at 57 million workers; most are contractors earning relatively high hourly wages.
+The post-pandemic 1099 economy is now at 57 million workers; most are contractors earning relatively low hourly wages.
 However, most of these workers who depend on platform-based earnings suffer from income volatility.
 If you don’t earn enough in the first place, how can you build emergency savings or even have working capital to pay your bills?

 Banks need to address this growing base of gig workers.